-One of the best blood test markers to predict a person’s overall health status is by measuring homocysteine.
+One of the markers to predict a person’s overall health status is by measuring homocysteine levels in the blood.
 In fact, research shows that homocysteine levels are a better indicator of heart attacks and strokes than high cholesterol levels.

-Many people have never heard of homocysteine much less knowing to ask their doctor for a homocysteine blood test as part of a health and wellness check-up.
-The reason that most doctors do not suggest this test is because, currently, there are no patented drugs that are designed to specifically lower blood levels of homocysteine.
-And those doctors who actually understand the diagnostic value of homocysteine may be reluctant to order a homocysteine test for their patients because they wouldn’t know what to prescribe for those patients with high levels.
+Many people have never heard of homocysteine and don’t know to ask their doctor for a homocysteine blood test as part of a health and wellness check-up.
+The reason most doctors do not suggest this test is because, currently, there are no patented drugs that are designed to specifically lower blood levels of homocysteine.
+And those doctors who actually understand the diagnostic value of homocysteine may be reluctant to order a homocysteine level test for their patients because they wouldn’t know what to prescribe for those patients with high levels.

 What is Homocysteine?

-In the best case scenario, homocysteine is converted into two substances called SAMe (S-adenosyl methionine) and glutathione.
+In the best-case scenario, homocysteine is converted into two substances called SAMe (S-adenosyl methionine) and glutathione.
 Both SAMe and glutathione have health-promoting effects.
 Specifically, SAMe helps to prevent depression, arthritis, and liver damage.
 Glutathione is a powerful antioxidant and detoxifying agent that helps to slow down aging.
-Therefore we see the necessity of the body being able to convert homocystein into SAMe and glutathione.
+Therefore we see the necessity of the body being able to convert homocysteine into SAMe and glutathione.

-Conversion of homocysteine to SAMe requires adequate levels of folate, vitamin B12, vitamin B2, zinc, TMG (trimethyglycine from choline) and magnesium.
-Conversion of homocystein to glutathion requires vitamin B6, vitamin B2 an zinc.
+Conversion of homocysteine to SAMe requires adequate levels of folate, vitamin B12, vitamin B2, zinc, TMG (trimethylglycine from choline), and magnesium.
+Conversion of homocysteine to glutathione requires vitamin B6, vitamin B2, and zinc.
 When the body does not efficiently convert homocysteine into SAMe and glutathione, the amount of toxic homocysteine in the blood begins to rise

-Other health reasons one might have a high homocysteine level are kidney disease, psoriasis and thyroid disease.
+Health reasons one might have a high homocysteine level are kidney disease, psoriasis, and thyroid disease.
 It has also been recognized that some people have a common genetic variant (called methylenetetrahydrofolate reductase, abbreviated MTHFR) that impairs their ability to process folate.
 This defective gene leads to elevated levels of homocysteine in some people who inherit MTHFR variants from both parents.
 There are blood tests available to detect MTHFR variants.

 - Heart Attack